garcia-ho/RMST_Code/README.md

 - 3. Our RMST Rejection method
     - $E(\tau_1)-C(\tau_1)>m_1$ & $E(\tau_1)>t_1$ & $E(\tau_2)-C(\tau_2)>m_2\$ & $E(\tau_2)>t_2$

 No Bayesian method would be compared with I guess.

-## Remarks
 All codes are in R. Presented in notebook R kernel.

-All functions that used for simulation is stored at Rfiles/Function.R.
+All functions that used for simulation is stored at [Function.R](Rfiles/Function.R).

 The simulation processes of single stage and two stages are stored at different ipynb files.
 --------------
 VAMOS García